Pediatric Pyloric Stenosis

 Rogers has suggested, that persisting duodenal hyperacidity, due to a high parietal cell mass (PCM) and loss of gastrin control, produces pyloric stenosis from repeated pyloric contraction in response to hyperacidity.[12]

 No specific pattern of inheritance exists, although there is likely a genetic component to IHPS development.
-It is more common in first-born white males of northern European ancestry and occurs more frequently in monozygotic than dizygotic twins.
+It is more common in first-born White males of northern European ancestry and occurs more frequently in monozygotic than dizygotic twins.
 Children of affected parents are also affected at a higher rate (as high as 7%).

 A nationwide study of nearly 2 million Danish children born between 1977 and 2008 shows strong evidence for familial aggregation and heritability of pyloric stenosis.
 Results of the study found a heritability rate of 87% in affected families, lending to the idea that familial aggregation may be explained by shared genes that affect responses to postnatal factors in causing pyloric stenosis.[13]